-Kat Von D's Tattoo Liner Has Gone Viral For Lasting Through A Literal Car Crash
+Kat Von D's Tattoo Liner Is Going Viral For Holding Up Through A Literal Car Crash

 A lot of mascaras and eyeliners claim to be long lasting but when put to the test, they end up running like crazy.
 Kat Von D Tattoo Liner, however, has proven to be the ultimate exception.
 A winged cat eye applied with the product lasted through a car accident, an ambulance ride, and a eight-hour hospital stay, coming out of the ordeal looking perfectly swooped as ever.
 Now that is the ultimate product test.